311Volt/axxegro/README.md

  - Clang: >= 15 (`-fexperimental-library` required)
  - MSVC: >= 19.29 (VS 2019 16.10) (**not tested**)

+Support for GCC 10 will be brought back soon.

 # Building

-This project, including examples and documentation, can be built with CMake:
+Examples and documentation can be built with CMake:

 ```bash
 mkdir build